 - Yes, you must earn at least 67 percent of your credits attempted each semester, in addition to maintaining a minimum grade point average to keep receiving your financial aid.
-For information contact Financial Aid Office at (610) 796-8356.
+For more information please contact the Office of Student Financial Services at (610) 796-8201.

 - You should not skip filling out the FAFSA.
 The rules change every year, and you may be eligible for more financial aid than you’d expect.

 - If you are an undergraduate student, you may be eligible for grants as determined by filing the FAFSA, which do not have to be paid back.
 However, not all undergraduate students will receive grants.
 We also offer several payment plan options to spread the cost over several months.
 Once you apply, your tuition planner will work with you to determine the best financial plan for you.

 - There are several programs you could be eligible for, including the Federal Pell Grant, federal loans, and, if you are a Pennsylvania resident, the PA State Grant.